aptech/docs/docs/CR-xtics.rst

 Purpose
 ----------------
-Sets and fixes scaling, axes numbering and tick marks for the X axis.
+Sets and fixes scaling, axes numbering and tick marks for the x-axis.

 ..
 NOTE:: This function is for the deprecated PQG graphics.